ertugruldmr/TrafficSignRecognation/readme.md

 ## Details

 ### Abstract
-- [__MNIST dataset__](https://www.tensorflow.org/datasets/catalog/mnist) is used to classfy the traffic sign images into corresponding class.
+- [__Traffic Signs dataset__](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) is used to classfy the traffic sign images into corresponding class.
 The dataset has 51.839 images with 43 class.
 31.368 train 7.841 validation and 12.630 test.
 The problem is supervised learning task as image classification.
 The goal is classifying the traffic sign images into corresponding class using  through supervised custom deep learning algorithms.The study includes creating the environment, getting the data, preprocessing the data, exploring the data, agumenting the data, modelling the data, saving the results, deployment as demo app.
 Training phase of the models implemented through tensorflow callbacks.
 Selected the basic and more succesful model.
 Tuned __Custom Classifier Convolutional Neural Network__ model has __0.0904__ loss , __0.9797__ acc,  other metrics are also found the results section.
 Created a demo at the demo app section and served on huggingface space.

 ### File Structures